phluid61/internet-drafts/file-scheme/draft.md

 which includes algorithms for interpreting file URIs (as URLs).

-## UNC
+## Similar Technologies

-The Universal Naming Convention (UNC) {{MS-DTYP}} defines a string format that can perform a similar role in describing the location of files.
-This UNC filespace selector string has three parts: host, share, and path.
+The Universal Naming Convention (UNC) {{MS-DTYP}} defines a string format that can perform a similar role to the file URI scheme in describing the location of files.
+A UNC filespace selector string has three parts: host, share, and path; see: {{unc-syntax}}.
 This document describes a means of translating between UNC filespace selector strings and file URIs.

 ## Notational Conventions